isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 ## Next step

-You have sucessfully created the Headless Adaptive Form.
+You have successfully created the Headless Adaptive Form.
 By default, the starter kit uses [Adobe's Spectrum](https://spectrum.adobe.com/) components.
 The next step is to [use a custom react library to render a headless form](use-google-material-ui-react-components-to-render-a-headless-form.md)